dotnet/designs/compat-pack/compat-pack.md

 Both, the frontend and the backend, share code with utility functionality and business logic (logging, entities, rules).
-John concludes that the easiest to share code across their tiers is by making it .NET Standard 2.0.
+John concludes that the easiest to share code across their tiers is by making it target .NET Standard 2.0.
 This will also allow them to reuse those pieces in an upcoming Xamarin-based mobile client.

 ![](scenarios-fabrikam-migration-02.png)